-And this is exact the intention of Galungan, to create awareness of the dualty of intentions of the higher self and the ego, and to try to reach one’s higher consciousness.
+And this is exactly the intention of Galungan, to create awareness of the duality of intentions of the higher self and the ego, and to try to reach one’s higher consciousness.
 If one succeeds, the higher self will be dominant over the ego and the inner battle between dharma and adharma is over.

 - Tumpek Uduh

 - Sugian Pengenten

 - Sugian Jawa

 - Galungan Day

 - Tumpek Kuningan